BoltonStudios/easy-zillow-reviews/README.txt

 = Features (Free) =
 * Compliant with Zillow's [Terms of Use](https://www.zillow.com/corp/Terms.htm) and [Branding Requirements](https://www.zillow.com/howto/api/BrandingRequirements.htm).
 * Display your latest reviews for real estate agents and teams.
+* Show reviews from multiple profiles on the same page.
 * List and grid layouts.
 * Widget and shortcode options.
 * Gutenberg block (edit review layouts in the new WordPress editor!).